BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 # Present and Verify a BBS Proof

-To avoid revealing to the proof Verifier which messages are committed to the signature, and which where known to the Signer, after calculating a BBS proof, the Prover will need to combine the disclosed committed messages as well as the disclosed messages known to the Signer to a single disclosed messages list.
+To avoid revealing which messages are committed to the signature, and which were known to the Signer to the proof Verifier, after calculating a BBS proof, the Prover will need to combine the disclosed committed messages as well as the disclosed messages known to the Signer to a single disclosed messages list.
 The same holds for the disclosed message indexes, where the ones corresponding to committed messages and the ones corresponding to messages known by the Signer should be combined together.
-To do that, the Prover MUST follow the following operation.

 ```
 disclosed_data = get_disclosed_data(messages,
                                     committed_messages,
                                     disclosed_indexes,
-                                    disclosed_commitment_indexes)
+                                    disclosed_commitment_indexes,
+                                    secret_prover_blind)

 Inputs: